 So how can we provide education opportunities for the millions of disadvantaged, over-age, out-of-school children and youth?
 Accelerated Education can be a pivotal strategy that addresses this need.

 What is Accelerated Education?

-Accelerated Education (AE) is a flexible, age-appropriate programme, run in an accelerated time frame, which aims to provide access to education for disadvantaged, over-age, out-of-school children and youth.
-This may include those who missed out on, or had their education interrupted by, poverty, marginalisation, conflict and crisis.
+Accelerated Education (AE) is a flexible, age-appropriate program run in an accelerated time frame, which aims to provide access to education for disadvantaged, over-age, out-of-school children and youth.
+This may include those who missed out on or had their education interrupted by poverty, marginalization, conflict, and crisis.
 The goal of Accelerated Education Programmes (AEPs) is to provide learners with equivalent, certified competencies for basic education using effective teaching and learning approaches that match their level of cognitive maturity.

 National education policies frequently prevent learners from enrolling in primary school after a certain age.
-Older students who are able to enrol in formal education systems are much more likely to drop out early, and when there is an influx of over age learners, there is not only the potential problem of further overcrowding classrooms and difficult teaching conditions with multiple age ranges, but there are also considerable protection risks in mixing older and younger children in one class.
-Certified Accelerated Education Programmes are a key strategy to allow these over age learners to access an age appropriate education.
+Older students who are able to enroll in formal education systems are much more likely to drop out early, and when there is an influx of over age learners, there is not only the potential problem of further overcrowding classrooms and difficult teaching conditions with multiple age ranges but there are also considerable protection risks in mixing older and younger children in one class.
+Certified Accelerated Education Programmes are a key strategy to allow these over-age learners to access an age-appropriate education.

 For information on INEE’s AE work, please visit the Accelerated Education Working Group (AEWG) webpage.